InternetNZ/irma-setup/docs/scheme-manager.md

 The responsibility of the scheme manager is to maintain the information of one ore more IRMA schemes and distribute it to relevant parties.
 Anyone can start a new scheme, and consequently, become the scheme manager for that scheme.

-The PbDF maintains its scheme called [“pbdf-schememanager”](https://github.com/privacybydesign/pbdf-schememanager), which the IRMA app uses by default.
+The PbDF maintains its scheme called ["pbdf-schememanager"](https://github.com/privacybydesign/pbdf-schememanager), which the IRMA app uses by default.

+This is the setup to use our custom scheme manager.

 ## Server